mircealungu/mircea/essays/bitcoin-a-reminder.md

 The alternative would have been to trust an individual, or an organization and then, they could ensure with the help of a Raspbery Pi hundreds of times more transactions per second.

 Isn't it beautiful?
-Bitcoin is an extremely expensive way of showing how important trust is.
+Bitcoin is an extremely expensive way of showing how valuable trust is.

 In fact, now that I live in Denmark, I remember a conversation I had once with somebody on a plane who was arguing that "the danes know that their country does not have natural resources, but what they consider that it's the most imporatnt resource they have is: trust".